 Soil soakers enable water to penetrate more deeply into the soil, rather than pool on top, and reach the roots.
 I like to use them on lawns as well as garden beds and pot plants.
 If your garden is looking especially dry you’ll get the quickest results from a liquid formulation.
 Keep an eye out for the hose-on bottles – thanks to an on-off flow cap you won’t waste a drop, and they are OK to use during water restrictions.

 Compost is king

 I’m a huge fan of improving soil quality and one of the best ways to do that is using compost or some other organic matter.
 It’ll help trap nutrients and water in your soil for longer – which your garden will thank you for during those heatwaves.
 A good quality all-purpose compost will do the job but I personally like to use a mushroom compost if I can find it.

 Think about mulch as being your garden’s sunscreen.
 You’ll want to put it on, and make sure you top it up at least once, but preferably twice, a year for maximum benefits.
 This extra layer of organic material helps to conserve water, keep ground temperatures cooler and keep weeds at bay.
 If you can, aim to get your mulch layer around 7.5cm deep.

 Give your pots a bit of TLC

 Pot plants have a tendency to be some of the earliest casualties of summer.
 Check that they aren’t in direct sunlight all day, although a bit of morning sun can be a good thing.
-If you’re heading away or prone to forgetting to give them as much water as they need a good potting mix and water storage crystals might just give you enough run-way to make it through a few hot days.
+If you’re heading away or prone to forgetting to give them as much water as they need a good potting mix such as Black Marvel Potting Mix and water storage crystals might just give you enough run-way to make it through a few hot days.